 Definitely, one of the easiest ways to reuse last year’s decor.
 In my opinion, a pink and green combination always works for Easter…or spring!

-Carry the colors through the kitchen:
+This Easter, carry the colors through your kitchen:

-It’s always nice to continue the table colors throughout the kitchen…
+When decorating, it’s always nice to continue the table colors throughout the kitchen…

 Last year, I used the pitcher of pink flowers for my centerpiece.
 This year, I simply moved the flowers up to the stove mantel for more color.
 I’ve actually been moving the flowers around a lot lately…I just tried them on my fireplace mantel as well!